 Each year, we select readings and poems from a wide variety of sources other than our prayerbook in order to deepen and enrich our experience of the High Holiday liturgy.
 Out of respect for the value of Bal Tashchit (Do Not Waste), we will not be providing printed copies of these readings at our services.
-Instead they will be avaliable for download from our website.
+Instead they will be available for download from our website.

 Among JRC’s extensive High Holiday programs, Discussion Groups are a traditional favorite.
 Offered on both the second day of Rosh Hashanah (held immediately following services) and on Yom Kippur (starting at 2pm), these groups are led by JRC members and others on a range of topics and themes related to the High Holidays.